 8. Fashion versus function

-When a typical Chinese consumer is presented with the choice between a fashionable item of low utility vs. no-brand but functional one, he/she goes with… fashion.
-Once again, status symbol (see point .1) is chosen over utility and, often, value.
+When a typical Chinese consumer is presented with the choice between a fashionable item of low utility vs. no-brand but a functional one, he/she goes with… fashion.
+Once again, the status symbol (see point .1) is chosen over utility and, often, value.

 This feature underscores the importance that Western companies should put into image building of their brand.
 Selling the most functional product would be tough if the brand is unknown or not perceived as a prestigious enough.
-Again, it may have nothing to do with the actual quality or an overall value of such product.
+Again, it may have nothing to do with the actual quality or overall value of such a product.

 9. City tier in branding decision

 In China, cities are often categorized into tiers (read more about China’s city tier system here).
 Currently, only 4 cities make the 1st tier list: Shanghai, Beijing, Shenzhen and Guangzhou.
 Buying behaviour and brand perception may differ significantly among people living in different cities in China, a distinction that is unlikely to play a major role in Western markets within the same country.